MYSTERY SCIENCE THEATER 3000

 Segment 6: Everybody has recovered from the foam sickness, but Crow has a parting shot.

 • The purpose of this video was to convince KTMA’s station manager, a guy named Don O’Connor, that this idea of Joel’s was going to work.
-I gotta say, as interesting as this is to look at some 22 years later, I am AMAZED that it worked.
+I gotta say, as interesting as this is to look at more than a quarter of a century later, I am AMAZED that it accomplished that purpose.
 Maybe ol’ Don had an eye for talent (though from the stories I’ve heard, that doesn’t sound likely) or maybe Jim just talked him into it.

 • You can definitely see Joel’s “Silent Running meets Omega Man” concept at work, but as he says, it’s a little dour.

-• The primitive door sequence always gets a laugh from fans.
+• The primitive door sequence always gets a laugh from fans the first time they see it.

 • It’s interesting that the pilot doesn’t really show Joel riffing.
 That doesn’t really seem to have been a big part of the concept at this point.
 It seems like Joel is just sort of watching along with us.
 It’s much more like a standard “Svengoolie” style movie show in that sense.